 - Hwy P to Stone’s Bridge Landing: 9 miles.
 There is a small launch area off Hwy P. This section is a narrow creek running through a marsh and you may need extremely high water to get through.

 - Stone’s Bridge Landing to Winneboujou Landing: 9.3 miles.
 The most popular section on the entire river.
-Very scenic with several Class 1 and Class rapids.
-Reviewed here.
+Very scenic with several Class 1 and Class 2 rapids.

 - Winneboujou to River Road Landing: 2.8 miles.
 A good prospect with one set of Class 2 rapids.